 - Designs need to be made-to-order for private clients with one or multiple fittings

 - Each season (Spring/Summer and Autumn/Winter), a collection of at least 35 runs and exits, with day and evening wear is to be presented to the Parisian Press

 - A workshop (atelier) in Paris with at least 15 full-time employees

 Even amongst haute couture designers, there is still a hierarchy within the elite.
-The “official” members like Christian Dior and Chanel rank at the top, followed by “correspondents” like foreign houses such as Valentino and Armani, then there are “guest” designers (new talent), with “jewelry” and “accessories” at the bottom.
+The “official” members like Christian Dior and Chanel rank at the top, followed by “correspondents” like foreign houses such as Valentino and Armani, then there are “guest” designers (new talent), with “jewellery” and “accessories” at the bottom.

 London Fashion Week

 The latest Fashion Week to launch from the “big four” was London in 1984.
 It is organized by the British Fashion Council and is held in Somerset House.
 While London joined later than the other three, it still made history for some firsts.
 London Fashion Week was the first major show to live stream the event and also the first to introduce men’s collections in 2012.
-It is on the week after New York Fashion Week and hosts more than 5,000 press and buyers, making it exceed coverage of most major sporting events and news.
+It is on the week after New York Fashion Week and hosts more than 5,000 press and buyers, making it exceed the coverage of most major sporting events and news.